 You received the dreaded negative post-project feedback: lack of communication.
 And because you are a passionate and proud professional, you took this allegation seriously.
 So you consulted the team, tallied the emails, counted the WebEx sessions, and came to the only logical conclusion—they're idiots.
 Entirely possible, but what if there's an element of truth?
 What … Continue reading Too Close for Comfort?

 You've been sending email for as long as you can remember.
 Probably picked up technical tips and tricks along the way.
 But what about techniques for creating better content?
-Here are three quick tips to developing email messages for today's audience.
+Here are three quick tips for developing email messages for today's audience.
 Get over yourself.
 "I was promoted to VIP because of the detailed and complex email … Continue reading 3 Tips for Great Email Content

 (Note: My logo was an Old World Map at the time of this writing.
 Humor me.)
 Why the dichotomy?
 Old world map meets modern technology?
 Because we live in a dichotomous world.
 We want our offices remote, yet connected.
 Our experiences authentic, yet created.
 The pace at which we're given tools to exchange information is staggering, … Continue reading Welcome Message